Athanasius V of Constantinople

 Athanasius V of Constantinople (Greek: Ἀθανάσιος; died after 1711) served as Ecumenical Patriarch of Constantinople during the period 1709–1711.

 He descended from Crete.
 He studied in Halle, Saxony and was distinguished for his wide education, multilingualism (Latin, Arabic) and deep knowledge of ecclesiastic music.
 Firstly, he was elected Metropolitan bishop of Veliko Tarnovo and then, in 1692, of Edirne.

 After Cyprianus of Constantinople's deposition and exile to Mount Athos, Cyril IV of Constantinople, metropolitan bishop of Cyzicus, was elected Patriarch, but after the intervention of the Grand vizier Çorlulu Ali Pasha, Athanasius V became Patriarch.
-During his reign, he was suspected of pro-Catholic tendencies.
+During his reign, he was suspected of pro-Catholic leanings.

 On 4 December 1711, he was deposed, and Cyril IV of Constantinople was restored to the throne.
 Then, he dedicated himself to studying until his death.
 He made great work in the domain of ecclesiastic music.